-Former Chairman of the Board and CEO of Humana Inc. from 2010 to 2013.
-Humana is a health care company that offers a wide range of insurance products and health and welfare services.
-Mr. McCallister joined Humana in 1974, and was its Chief Executive Officer from February 2000 until his retirement on December 31, 2012.
+Former Chairman of the Board and CEO of Humana Inc. Humana is a health care company that offers a wide range of insurance products and health and welfare services.
+Mr. McCallister joined Humana in 1974, and was its Chief Executive Officer from February 2000 until his retirement in December 2012.
 During his tenure as CEO, Humana gained a reputation as one of the industry's leading people-focused innovative companies, leveraging products, processes and technology to help individuals take control of their own health.
-Mr. McCallister served for many years on the board of the Business Roundtable and is past Chairman of its Health and Retirement Task Force.
-He is currently on the boards of AT&T, where he serves on the audit committee, and Fifth Third Bank.
+He also served as Chairman of the Board of Humana from 2010 to 2013.
+Mr. McCallister served for many years on the board of the Business Roundtable and was Chairman of its Health and Retirement Task Force.
+He currently serves on the boards of AT&T and Fifth Third Bank.
 Mr. McCallister holds a bachelor's degree in accounting from Louisiana Tech University and an MBA from Pepperdine University.
 Mr. McCallister's senior management experience in the health care industry, along with his public company board experience, make him a valuable member of our Board.